+I just watched Raiders of the Lost Ark again, and I've lost count of the number of times I've seen it.
+Why do I always get sucked right back in?
+What makes it so engaging?
 Freeman: There are so many good jokes in the script and a great deal of humor in the storytelling -- the whole shorthand of the plane going across the map.
 You don't say "Oh, that's ridiculous," you take it all in.
 It's such fun.

 Do you remember Ronnie Lacey's character, the German Toht, who had the scar on his hand?
 He does a gag in the tent scene with Karen Allen and I, where he gets a coat hanger out and you think it's an instrument of torture and it snaps into a coat hanger?
 Spielberg used that same joke in 1941, but didn't work there.
 So he did it again in Raiders and it works very well.

+"If at first you don't succeed…" -- that's quite impressive.
+How does it feel when a movie you're in turns 40?
 It only just struck me that it's the same age as my daughter, who was born just after it came out.
 It's a wonderful thing to be part of, and something I'm proud of.

+Can you tell me about how you got the part of Belloq?
 Spielberg had seen a drama-documentary I'd made the year before, Death of a Princess [based on the true story of a 19-year-old Saudi Arabian princess' execution for adultery].
 It was a big scandal at the time.
 The Saudis were so upset by it that they recalled their ambassadors.

+Spielberg and executive producer George Lucas were a big deal even then.
+Did you have any sense of how huge Raiders could become?
 There wasn't that sense on the set of it being really important, or the start of something big.
 Nobody ever spoke about the franchise, for instance.

+Different times, I imagine that's all they talk about these days.
 Yeah, I think everything's done now with an eye towards a franchise.